Choosing a Camera for Landscape Photography

 So Many Camera Systems to Choose From!

 It is an exciting time to be alive if you are an avid landscape photographer or even someone starting out.
 The options are endless and the quality of camera gear has improved significantly.
-I developed a tool to help myself and other landscape photographers make a purchasing decision.
-I also use this tool regularly to assess my gear set-up for various trips when weight is of importance.
-You can find my current gear set-up here.
-I've tried to add as many lenses and cameras as possible and continue to keep it updated.
+I developed a tool, which you can find below, to help myself and other landscape photographers make a purchasing decision.
+Have fun with the tool and play around with it to see how the weight of your kit changes based on the system and lens choices you make.

 Choose Your Camera and Lenses